langurmonkey/rchip8/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i, --ips <ips>        Emulation speed in instructions per second.
-Default value is 1000.
-    -s, --scale <scale>    Integer display scaling, by default it is set to 15.
-If set to 1, the display is set to 64x32 pixels.
+    -b, --bgcol <bgcol>    Background (off) color as a hex code, defaults to 101020 -c, --fgcol <fgcol>    Foreground (on) color as a hex code, defaults to ABAECB -i, --ips <ips>        Emulation speed in instructions per second, defaults to 1000 -s, --scale <scale>    Integer display scaling, defaults to 10 (for 640x320 upscaled resolution)

 ARGS:
     <input>    ROM file to load and run.